dwhiffing/fury/content/aar/nf/nf25_aj/body.md

 It's only minutes into operations when radar operators in the Missouri group start screaming about sea-skimming targets inbound at high Mach.
-Oscar!
+Oscar\!
 The Ticonderoga immediately opens up with all launchers, getting many hits, but the stream of missiles gets closer and closer.
 The Perry starts shooting too, pumping missiles out as fast as it can, but the last ones are too close, and the white-faced crew hears the deep groan of the CIWS opening fire.
 There's a thunderous boom, and then silence.
 They look around.
-They're all alive!
+They're all alive\!
 Brown shorts for everybody...

 The ASW helicopters rush to where the missiles were first spotted, but they find nothing, except in incoming Mig-23, which shoots down one of